Mauritius or Zanzibar

 When it comes to breathtaking beaches, both Mauritius and Zanzibar have their own unique charm and beauty.

-Mauritius boasts pristine stretches of white sand and turquoise waters that are perfect for sunbathing, swimming, and indulging in water activities.
 Some of the top beaches in Mauritius include Belle Mare Beach, Flic en Flac Beach, and Le Morne Beach.
 These beaches offer a tranquil and family-friendly atmosphere, making them ideal for relaxing and enjoying the natural beauty of the island.

-Zanzibar, on the other hand, offers a different beach experience with its vibrant and lively coastal areas.
 Nungwi Beach, located on the northern tip of Zanzibar, is known for its sandy shorelines and crystal-clear waters, making it a popular spot for swimming and snorkeling.
 Paje Beach, located on the east coast of the island, is famous for its picturesque sunsets and strong winds, making it a haven for water sports enthusiasts, particularly kite surfers.

 Both destinations provide various beach attractions and activities to suit different preferences.